ROSEN, A LEADING AND RANKED FIRM, Encourages GWG Holdings, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – GWGHQ

-/EIN News/ -- NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of GWG Holdings, Inc. L Bonds or Preferred Stock of GWG ("GWG securities") (OTC: GWGHQ) between December 23, 2017 and April 20, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of GWG Holdings, Inc. L Bonds or Preferred Stock of GWG ("GWG securities") GWGHQ between December 23, 2017 and April 20, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than June 2, 2023.

 SO WHAT: If you purchased GWG securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.